Search: 389 results

 But Amaziah would not hear.
 And so Joash king of Israel went up, and he and Amaziah king of Judah saw either other at Bethshemesh in Judah.

-Hezekiah trusted in the Lord God of Israel; not one of the kings of Judah was like him, either before him or after him.
+He trusted in the Lord God of Israel; in this regard there was none like him among the kings of Judah either before or after.

 And the firepans, and basins that were either of gold or silver, them took the chief Marshal away